-PMP® Exam Tip: What is the difference between Quality Assurance and Quality Control?
+PMP® Exam Tip: Quality Assurance VS Quality Control

 Many people have trouble understanding the difference between Quality Assurance (QA) and Quality Control (QC) as they are preparing for their Project Management Professional (PMP)® Exam.